-If you’re looking for construction jobs in Canada, you can be assured the sector is a huge contributor to the strength of the nation’s economy.
-Construction across mining, oil and gas, ICI (institutional, commercial and industrial) buildings, infrastructure, and residential sectors provides employment to over 1.3 million people in Canada, and accounts for 7 percent of gross domestic product (GDP).
+If you’re looking for construction jobs in Canada, you can be assured the sector is growing in various cities and regions across the country.
+Canada’s construction sector provides employment to over 1.3 million people and accounts for approximately 7 percent of the country’s gross domestic product (GDP).
 The most common areas of construction include:

-Canada’s aging population and steady economic growth creates strong demand for construction professionals and tradespeople, with the demand for skilled labour consistently outstripping supply.
-With only 36 million people living across the world’s second-largest country, Canada continues to depend on international workers to support its construction sector.
+Canada’s aging population and general steady economic growth creates strong demand for construction professionals and tradespeople, with the demand for skilled labour consistently outstripping supply.
+With only around 38 million people living across the world’s second-largest country, Canada continues to depend on international workers to support its construction sector.

-- Project Directors – ICI (Institutional, Commercal and Industrial) Buildings & Infrastructure
+- Project Directors – ICI (institutional, commercial and industrial) Buildings & Infrastructure

 - Senior Project Managers – ICI Buildings & Infrastructure